tianocore/edk2/.pytool/Plugin/UncrustifyCheck/Readme.md

 If `True`, output diffs of formatting changes into the test case log.
 This is helpful to exactly understand what changes need to be made to the source code in order to fix a coding standard compliance issue.

-Note that calculating the file diffs on a very large set of of results (e.g. >100 files) can significantly slow down plugin execution.
+Note that calculating the file diffs on a very large set of results (e.g. >100 files) can significantly slow down plugin execution.

 ### `SkipGitExclusions`